 and/or pebbles

-, a small tabletop tree with lighted branches, or a standing lighted tree.
+, a small tabletop tree with lit branches, or a standing tree with lights.

 - Pom-poms (optional)